Betty's Blog

 Fotini picked our very first dog out.
 Alfie – a gorgeous retriever who had been found tied up one morning outside the shelter 2 years previously.
 Finding Alfie a home was the easy bit.
 Getting him to the UK was the challenge.
 Unlike bigger islands there was no way to get Alfie off the island direct to the UK by plane.

 Since 2019 Fotini and Vaggelio have linked us up with a Swedish rescue charity and together we have become so much stronger.
-We work together and share best practice for re-homing and do our utmost between us to pair the right dog to the right home.
+We work together to share best practice for re-homing and do our utmost between us to pair the right dog to the right home.

-If you’d like to get involved in any way or would like to adopt a Lemnos dog – we still have still have an enormous number of hunting dogs looking for homes: setters, pointers, retrievers and spaniels all dumped after the hunting season and sadly, an endless stream of puppies.
+If you’d like to get involved in any way or would like to adopt a Lemnos dog – we still have still have an enormous number of hunting dogs looking for homes: Setters, Pointers, Retrievers, and Spaniels all dumped after the hunting season and sadly, an endless stream of puppies.

 fiona@starlightbarking.co.uk